-Appointive boards and commissions first emerged in U.S. cities in the late 19th century as Progressive Era reformers sought to wrest power from political machines and special interests.
-By appointing everyday citizens to oversee city departments, reformers hoped that commissions would reduce corruption and ensure that government actions better served the public interest.
+Appointive boards and commissions first emerged in U.S. cities in the late 19th century as part of Progressive Era efforts to shift political power away from special interests and political machines.
+By appointing citizens to oversee city departments, reformers hoped that commissions would reduce corruption and ensure that government actions better served the public interest.

-San Francisco's commission system was enshrined in the City's 1898 Charter, with its first boards and commissions helping to oversee core government functions like firefighting, libraries, and police.
+San Francisco's commission system first appeared in the City's 1898 Charter, with boards and commissions helping to oversee core government functions like firefighting, libraries, and police.
 Since then, the system has grown significantly in number and complexity.
-Notably, San Francisco has far more boards and commissions than most other cities.
+Notably, San Francisco has far more boards and commissions than most other cities.3

-In recent years, the commission system has come under scrutiny, with several reports raising concerns and proposing potential reforms.2
+In recent years, the commission system has come under scrutiny, with several reports raising concerns and proposing potential reforms.4